1-20 of 27

 Published: 01 October 2021

 OSTEOBLASTOMA Figure 4-40 OSTEOBLASTOMA A: A sheet-like deposit of woven bone is seen.
 B: Neoplastic rimming osteoblasts are of medium size with abundant eosinophilic to amphophilic cytoplasm.
 Many nuclei are polarized away from the bone-forming surface.
-Scattered osteoclasts are present on the ...
-More
+Scattered osteoclasts are present More about this image found in OSTEOBLASTOMA A: A sheet-like deposit of woven bone is seen.
+B: Neoplasti...

 Images